 A hearty plant-based twist on a classic Japanese “hashed beef” stew.
 Japanese comfort food made gluten-free, vegan, and with NO boxed roux!

 Traditionally, hayashi rice is made of thin strips of beef, onions, and mushrooms stewed in a demi-glace sauce.
 Hayashi rice is very popular in Japanese home cooking, and with the boxed roux widely available these days, hayashi rice can be made at home very quickly and easily.
 Some boxed roux do contain animal products though, amongst other additives.
-While a traditional demi-glace sauce can take hours to prepare, here I’m sharing my shortcut version to make vegan hayashi rice at home in under an hour!
+And if you don’t have access to an Asian grocer, you may not be able to find the boxed roux that easily.
+So here I’m sharing my homemade vegan hayashi rice filled with tons of mushrooms!
 It’s hearty, comforting, and so satisfying — perfect for the colder weather in the fall and winter.

 There are a few different components to this vegan hayashi rice.
 First the roux:

 And finally the additional seasonings and ingredients to complete the hayashi rice:

 - Make sure to stir the roux constantly and don’t turn the heat up too high (medium low heat is best) as roux burns very easily.
 This is a time-consuming step but essential to build a rich flavor.